sirkon/logcarrier/README.md

 ```
 go get -u github.com/sirkon/logcarrier
 ```
+How it works:
+1. There are [tailers](tail/logcarrier-tail.py) sending log data to logcarrier server
+2. `logcarrier` server what receives these files and save them under arbitrary names, optionally making links to them and:
+    1. optional ZSTD compression
+    2. mandatory logrotation at customizable schedule

 # Features
 1. Configured file names based on input parameters.
 Different setups for "original" and "log rotated" file names.